deepaksorthiya/aws-lamda-spring/README.md

-# aws-lamda-spring serverless API
+# aws-lambda-spring serverless API

-The aws-lamda-spring project, created with [ `aws-serverless-java-container`](https://github.com/aws/serverless-java-container).
+The aws-lambda-spring project, created with [ `aws-serverless-java-container`](https://github.com/aws/serverless-java-container).

 The starter project defines a simple `/ping` resource that can accept `GET` requests with its tests.